47deg/KEEP/proposals/type-classes.md

 The invocation `a.combine(a)` requires a `Monoid<A>` and since one is passed as an argument to `duplicate`, it uses that one.

 2. In case it fails, it inspects the following places, sequentially, until it is able to find a valid unique instance for the typeclass:
     a.
-The current package (where the invocation is taking place)
+The current package (where the invocation is taking place), as long as the `extension` is `internal`.
     b.
 The companion object of the type parameter(s) in the type class (e.g. in `Monoid<A>`, it looks into `A`'s companion object).
     c.
 The companion object of the type class.
     d.
 The subpackages of the package where the type parameter(s) in the type class is defined.